joshannn/live_weather_map/README.md

 ## Color Logic

-* Continuous gradient from cold to hot temperatures
 * Designed for visual coherence and readability
 * Hover effects use smooth blending instead of harsh highlighting